Connect with us

 black-and-white photo of a man in a business suit holding a letter with a large pile of mail on the wooden desk in front of him

-Taking in comments from the public has been a for representatives and their staffs for many decades.
+Taking in comments from the public has been a challenge for representatives and their staffs for many decades.

 AP Photo

-In 2021, the Council of Federal Chief Data Officers recommended modernizing the comment process by implementing natural language processing tools for removing duplicates and clustering similar comments in processes governmentwide.
+In 2021, the Council of Federal Chief Data Officers recommended modernizing the comment review process by implementing natural language processing tools for removing duplicates and clustering similar comments in processes governmentwide.
 These tools are simplistic by the standards of 2023 AI.
 They work by assessing the semantic similarity of comments based on metrics like word frequency (How often did you say “personhood”?) and clustering similar comments and giving reviewers a sense of what topic they relate to.

 Getting the gist